tekknolagi/tekknolagi.github.com/_posts/2026-05-07-partial-ssi.md

 end
 ```

+Where I'm going with all of this, though, is that you may already have some
+dominance-based instruction rewriting mechanism in your compiler, either as
+part of GVN or separately!
+And you can use this to do a very low code
+into-partial-SSI in the middle of your optimizer.

 This means you could very well get away with inserting `RefineType`
 instructions in successor blocks of conditionals and get the into-SSI "for
 free".